Works for Live Art Danmark

 About the Artist

 Søren Berner has been performing and exhibiting since 2002.
-He is working in a cross-over between visual art, performance, music, urban activism and philosophy.
-His works have been presented at Cabaret Voltaire, Zurich, Kunsthaus Zürich, MAK Vienna, Istanbul Biennial, Turkey, W139, Amsterdam, Overgaden Institute for Contemporary Art, Copenhagen, Kunstraum Walcheturm, Zürich, Artville Tempelhof, Berlin, and many other places.
+He works in a cross-over between visual art, performance, music, urban activism and philosophy.
+His works have been presented at Cabaret Voltaire, Zurich, Kunsthaus Zürich, MAK Vienna, Istanbul Biennial, W139 in Amsterdam, Overgaden Institute for Contemporary Art in Copenhagen, Kunstraum Walcheturm in Zürich, Artville Tempelhof in Berlin, and many other places.